 How to Fix ATS Screening (Without Replacing Your Entire System)

-The good news: You don't need to rip out your existing ATS.
-Most platforms (Workday, Greenhouse, SAP SuccessFactors, iCIMS) handle job posting and pipeline management well.
-The weakness is in how they interpret resumes and rank candidates.
+The good news: you don't need to replace your ATS.
+Most platforms — Workday, Greenhouse, SAP SuccessFactors, iCIMS — handle job posting and pipeline management well.
+The weakness is specifically in how they interpret resumes and rank candidates.
+That's where purpose-built screening intelligence fills the gap.

 Traditional ATS parsing wasn't built for today's non-linear careers.
-The solution isn't to "audit your current process manually" — that's impossible at scale.
+The solution isn't to manually audit your process — that's not scalable.
+The answer is to layer contextual screening on top of your existing workflow, so strong candidates get evaluated before they hit your ranking algorithm.

 What this looks like in practice: